 - Deliver photos to clients in a professional manner

-There are several ways of sharing digital images with clients, from attaching them to emails to using file-sharing services.
+There are several ways to upload photos and share them with clients, from attaching them to emails to using file-sharing services like Google Photos or Apple Photos.
 However, the best way to send photos to clients for you will depend on your particular situation.

 What to Consider When Deciding How to Send Photos to Clients